static-frame/static-frame/doc/source/articles/uhoc.rst

 Parallel Processing
 _______________________________________________________

-Independently processing large numbers of ``Frame``s is an embarrassingly parallel problem.
+Independently processing large numbers of ``Frames`` is an embarrassingly parallel problem.
 As such, these higher-order containers provide opportunities for parallel processing.

 All constructors and exporters of zipped archives, such as ``from_zip_parquet()`` or ``to_zip_npz()``, support a ``config`` argument that permits specifying, within a  ``StoreConfig`` instance, numbers of workers and chunksize for multiprocessing ``Frame`` deserialization or serialization.
 The relevant parameters of the ``StoreConfig`` are ``read_max_workers``, ``read_chunksize``, ``write_max_workers``, and ``write_chunksize``.

-Similarly, all ``Batch`` constructors expose ``max_workers``, ``chunk_size``, and ``use_threads`` parameters to permit processing operations on ``Frame``s in parallel.
+Similarly, all ``Batch`` constructors expose ``max_workers``, ``chunk_size``, and ``use_threads`` parameters to permit processing operations on ``Frames`` in parallel.
 While using threads for CPU-bound processing is generally inefficient in Python, some NumPy-based operations (outside the global interpreter lock) executed with thread pools can out-perform process pools.

 Conclusion
 _______________________

-While related tools for working with collections of ``Frame``s exist, the ``Bus``, ``Batch``, ``Quilt``, and ``Yarn`` provide well-defined abstractions that cover common needs in working with potentially huge collections of tables.
+While related tools for working with collections of ``Frames`` exist, the ``Bus``, ``Batch``, ``Quilt``, and ``Yarn`` provide well-defined abstractions that cover common needs in working with potentially huge collections of tables.
 Combined with lazy loading, eager unloading, and lazy execution, as well as support for a variety of multi-table storage formats, these tools provide valuable resources for DataFrame processing.